CounterpartyXCP/Documentation/CLI/examples.md

 Buy BTC for XCP
 ----------------------------------------

-BTC Pay has been disabled in Counterwallet, but remains available in the CLI.
+BTC Pay has been disabled in Counterwallet due to incompatibilites with the browser security model, but this functionality remains available in the CLI.

 To make a trade that involves BTC, the `order` function requires an extra parameter, and a second step is needed.
 If [address\_1] is trading